hujun-open/myflags/README.md

 both tags can't be used at the same time for a given flag or argument.

+[github.com/hujun-open/completers](https://github.com/hujun-open/completers) contains a collection of completion methods that could be used by myflags.

 ## Extension
 New type could be supported via `myflags.Register`, which takes a variable implements `myflags.RegisteredConverters` interface. the `myflags.Register` must be called before `myflags.Fill`, typically it should be called in `init()`.